 What’s the difference between FUE and older hair transplantation techniques, such as strip surgery?
 The primary differentiator in these two methods is the way in which the doctor harvests the hair follicles.
-With the strip technique – which is also called follicular unit transplantation, or FUT – the surgeon removes a section of scalp and dissects the individual hair follicles from the strip under a magnifier before grafting them into the desired area.
+With the strip technique – which is also called follicular unit transplantation, or FUT – the surgeon removes a section of the scalp and dissects the individual hair follicles from the strip under a magnifier before grafting them into the desired area.

-Both methods have advantages for different patients – possibly including cost – but in general, the FUE technique is associated with more comfort, a shorter recovery time and more natural-looking results.
+Both methods have advantages for different patients – possibly including the cost – but in general, the FUE technique is associated with more comfort, a shorter recovery time and more natural-looking results.

 When Will You See Results?

 For many hair restoration patients, it could take up to a year before you will see the complete results of your hair transplant.
-Though you’ll be able to see the new shape of your hairline immediately after the procedure, the hair grows in gradually over the course of the first several months after the surgery.
+Though you’ll be able to see the new shape of your hairline immediately after the procedure, the hair grows gradually over the course of the first several months after the surgery.

-By about the nine-month mark after surgery, roughly 80 percent of your new hairs will be growing in, and the results will be very noticeable.
+By about the nine-month mark after surgery, roughly 80 per cent of your new hairs will be growing in, and the results will be very noticeable.
 By the one-year anniversary of your transplant, your results should largely be complete.